Me Amaras (album)

-Me Amarás (English: You'll Love Me) is the second solo studio album recorded by Puerto Rican-American recording artist Ricky Martin, It was released by Sony Discos and Columbia Records on April 13, 1993 (see 1993 in music).
+Me Amaras (English: You Will Love Me) is the second solo studio album recorded by Puerto Rican singer Ricky Martin, It was released by Sony Discos and Columbia Records on April 13, 1993.

 Writing and production

 The album was produced by Juan Carlos Calderón wrote all the songs for this album, except for a Spanish version of Laura Branigan's song "Self Control" titled "Qué Día es Hoy", and a Spanish version of "Hooray!
 Hooray!
 It's a Holi-Holiday".